Game Information: Indianapolis Indians (61-66) vs. Nashville Sounds (69-58)

 TV: MiLB TV

-CRUZ-ING TO THE SHOW: The Pittsburgh Pirates announced today that the No. 52 prospect in Minor League Baseball (MLB Pipeline, PIT No. 3), Oneil Cruz, has been promoted to the big leagues and will make his major league debut tonight at PNC Park vs. Cincinnati.
+CRUZ-ING TO THE SHOW: The Pittsburgh Pirates announced yesterday that the No. 52 prospect in Minor League Baseball (MLB Pipeline, PIT No. 3), Oneil Cruz, was promoted to the big leagues, and he went 2-for-5 with an RBI as the Pirates starting shortstop last night.
 The 22-year-old was promoted to Indianapolis from Double-A Altoona on Sept.
 20 and has homered in five of his six games played with the Indians.
 Since making his Triple-A debut on Sept.
 22 at Omaha, he has hit .524 (11-for-21) with five home runs, a 1.286 slugging percentage and 1.941 OPS, all of which lead all Triple-A East batters during that time frame.
 On Sept.
 30, his most recent game played with Indianapolis, he became the first Indians batter since Adam Boeve in 2008 to homer in four consecutive games.

-A MARVELOUS GEM: James Marvel tossed his fourth quality start to earn his seventh win of the season last night vs. Nashville.
+A MARVELOUS GEM: James Marvel tossed his fourth quality start to earn his seventh win of the season on Friday night vs. Nashville.
 He tossed a career-high tying 8.0 innings (also: Aug.
 5, 2018 vs. High-A Clearwater) and allowed two earned runs on five hits.
 He has now struck out a season-high eight batters in consecutive starts after fanning eight in 6.0 innings on Sept.
 24 at Omaha.
-The right-hander currently leads Triple-A East pitchers with 131.2 innings pitched this season.
+The right-hander currently ranks second among Triple-A East pitchers with 131.2 innings pitched this season.

-ROLLER COASTER LUMBER CO: The Indians now rank second in the Triple-A Final Stretch home run challenge with 19 long balls, second to Omaha's 21.
+ROLLER COASTER LUMBER CO: The Indians now rank second in the Triple-A Final Stretch home run challenge with 19 long balls, second to Omaha's 23.
 Of Indy's 19 home runs since Sept.
 22, 11 have come off the bats of Oneil Cruz (PIT No. 3/MiLB No. 53; MLB Pipeline), Mason Martin (PIT No. 17) and Rodolfo Castro (No. 25), who were all promoted from Double-A Altoona on Sept.
 20. Cruz leads the pack after sending his fifth home run into straightaway center field on Thursday night.
-Castro and Martin each have three home runs apiece, with his third home run coming last night in the win over Nashville.
+Castro and Martin each have three home runs apiece.
 Christian Bethancourt has also helped raise money for Indy RBI, the Indians charity of choice to receive $50 for every home run they hit, with four home runs of his own.

-TONIGHT: The Indians will look to build on their success vs. Nashville this week and clinch a series win tonight at 7:05 PM ET.
+TODAY: The Indians will look to build on their success vs. Nashville this week and clinch a series win today at 1:35 PM ET after Saturday night's game was canceled due to unplayable field conditions.
 They have a 5-4 series lead over the Sounds this season after splitting the first meeting between the two teams from June 8-16.
 Indianapolis has finished with a winning record over Nashville in four consecutive seasons dating back to 1994 when they played each other as members of the American Association.
 RHP Osvaldo Bido will make his second Triple-A start for the Indians after being promoted from Double-A Altoona on Sept.
-22. For the Sounds, RHP Victor Castaneda will make his third start with Nashville after holding Columbus hitless through five innings in his last start on Sept.
-26.
+22. For the Sounds, MLB rehabber LHP Jake Cousins will take the mound followed by RHP Victor Castenada, who was slated to throw last night.

 • Discuss this story on the Triple-A East League message board...